HPV and genital warts

 -

-How do you protect yourself from HPV and genital warts?
+How do I protect myself from HPV and genital warts?

 -

 Getting the HPV vaccine is a great way to protect yourself from HPV.
-The HPV vaccine is free for New Zealand residents from 9-26 years old.
+The HPV vaccine is free for all New Zealand residents aged 9-26.

-Regular HPV screening, plus using condoms and oral dams, are also good protection against HPV and genital warts.
+Using condoms and oral dams, are also good protection against HPV, genital warts, and other STIs.

 -